biuh-dt/labs/README.md

 ## BiT Lab

 <b>Intro</b>: "BiT Lab" takes its name from the fusion of BiUH and Digital Technologies.
-Inspired by the term "bit (binary digit)", the fundamental unit of digital information, the lab is dedicated to exploring cutting-edge digital technologies and innovation.
+Inspired by the term "bit (binary digit)", the fundamental unit of digital information.
+BiT Lab is the first Digital Technologies lab at BiUH.

 <b>Info</b>: [click here](/BiT_Lab)